erlenddahlen/ElevatorProject/README.md

    - The elevator software should not require reinitialization (manual restart) after intermittent network or motor power loss

 Multiple elevators should be more efficient than one
- - The orders should be newOrdersd across the elevators in a reasonable way
+ - The orders should be distributed across the elevators in a reasonable way
    - Ex: If all three elevators are idle and two of them are at the bottom floor, then a new order at the top floor should be handled by the closest elevator (ie. neither of the two at the bottom).
  - You are free to choose and design your own "cost function" of some sort: Minimal movement, minimal waiting time, etc.
  - The project is not about creating the "best" or "optimal" distribution of orders.
 It only has to be clear that the elevators are cooperating and communicating.